-French to extend state of emergency; Paris cancels events
+French extends state of emergency; Paris cancels events

 Paris — French lawmakers voted Wednesday in favor of extending the nation’s state of emergency for another six months and jittery Paris officials canceled some summer events due to security issues.